The Blackest Bird (2007), has been translated into thirteen languages.

 I have four kids, two girls and two boys, a Staffordshire Bull Terrier, named Vince, and two really great Martin guitars which I love dearly, but have been coopted by my son.
 My family and I live in New York City and on the Jersey shore and when possible (when school's out for the boys) in Guiones, Nosara, Costa Rica.
 Pura vida!

-I have done my share of journalism, although I am no journalist.
+I have done my share of journalism, although, despite what Wikipedia has to say, I am no journalist.
 In the past I have written frequently for the New York Times and Marie Claire magazine, New York Magazine, Details, Black Book, Bomb, U.S. Hispanic Affairs, Ici New York.
 Probably many more I no longer remember.
 Sad.